All About Surgical Assistants

 - Coordinate with anesthesia personnel to maintain patient temperature.

 What Skills Do You Need to Work as a Surgical Assistant?

-When polled, Surgical Assistants say the following skills are most frequently used in their jobs:
+Surgical Assistants state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.